 We have also relational and equality operators for comparing values.
-These are given in the following table
+These are given in the following table statement can have that else and else if part that is executed only if the previous conditions is false.

 Symbol Operation

 Greater than

 < Smaller than

->= Greater than or equal to
+$\geq =$ Greater than or equal to

 <= Smaller than or equal to

 == Equal to

 != Not equal to

-In JavaScript we saw than an if-then-else_if-else'' conditional statement can have that else and else if' part that is executed only if the previous conditions is false.
+In JavaScript we saw than an if-then-else_if-else'' conditional